Employee compensation is often your organization's biggest operating expense—but it can also be your strategic advantage.

 Discussing compensation is not considered as taboo as it once was, and it’s easy for your employees to learn if their colleagues are earning more in the same role.
-And, given the competitive talent landscape, it’s also easy for your employees to find another role that will pay them more.
+And given the competitive talent landscape, it’s also easy for your employees to find another role that will pay them more.
 In fact, nearly a third of employees who left their organization during the pandemic now make over 30% more than they did in their previous roles, while 20% received a 10% to 20% increase.

-Career development, including opportunities for growth, is another commonly cited reason for voluntary turnover.
+Career development, including opportunities for growth, is another top reason for voluntary turnover.
 Your employees want to know they have a future at your organization, or they will look externally for another opportunity.

 Above band employees can be an indication that promotions are in order, as they’ve already reached the upper earning potential of their current job grade.
 Ideally, you would already have a career path and development plan in place to move each employee into the next job grade (and corresponding salary band).
 If not, there’s no time like the present!

 The talent market is tight, and employers are learning that they often have to make more competitive offers to win the talent they need.
-As a result, newer employees often earn more than their longer tenured counterparts—which can quickly damage employee trust and loyalty.
+As a result, salary compression can occur as newer employees earn more than their longer tenured counterparts—which can quickly damage employee trust and loyalty.

 Keep track of salary band adherence by tenure to understand when it’s time to make market adjustments for your longest standing employees.
 Any large discrepancies may also be an indication that it’s time to revisit your salary bands to better align with market expectations.

 Functions generally above band may be an indication that market compensation is moving beyond your salary bands, and that it's time to re-evaluate them to align with your compensation plan.
 This is often the case for the most in-demand talent, like engineers, though wage growth is currently being seen across positions, industries, and geographies.
-Adjusting your salary bands will ensure you remain competitive, so you can continue to attract and retain talent.
+Adjusting your salary ranges will help you remain competitive, so you can continue to attract and retain talent.